 FCPS Ombudsman: Another valuable resource, Armando Peri https://www.fcps.edu/department/office-family-student-ombudsm

 FCPS Return to School Supports for Students with Disabilities is a webpage that outlines FCPS’s approach to the return to school and provides links to many resources.

-All these support groups are open to newcomers, and they are free, except where noted.
+All these support groups are open to newcomers, most are online, and they are free, except where noted.
 No diagnosis is required to participate.
 Participants are typically given the opportunity to share their story, experience support, and glean guidance (as desired) from group members regarding both community and school resources.
 Confidentiality is respected.

 - Burke CHADD Support Group for Parents, Caregivers and Family Members Last Thursday of the month at 7:00 pm.
 Contact Kim Griffin: firstname.lastname@example.org

 - Loudoun County CHADD Parent Support 3rd Tue. morning of the month in Sterling.
 Contact: Bonnie Little 571-306-2932 or on Facebook @loudounahdhsupport

 - West Fairfax CHADD Evening Parent Support Group 3rd Thur. of each month at 8:00 pm Contact: Cathy, email@example.com

 - West Fairfax CHADD Morning Parent Support Group 1st Tues. of each month at 8:00 pm.
 Contact: Cathy, firstname.lastname@example.org

 CSB Family Support Group at Gatlan Center 2nd and 4th Wed. of each month 6-7:30 pm via Zoom Contact: Samar.Chwairy@fairfaxcounty.gov or call 703-799-2882.

 D.A.D.S.
 Dads Appreciating Down Syndrome 3rd Tue. each month, 7-9 pm via Zoom.
 Contact: George email@example.com or call 703- 545-6089.